aunum/model-os/README.md

     ham.bake(temp=320)
 ```

-Install an object and use it locally
+Install an instance and use it locally
 ```python
 from modelos import install